DRCs in PCB Design: How They Can Save Your Design from Sinking

 Hi-Speed: If you are doing design work with hi-speed constraints such as matched lengths, diff pairs, and from-to net rules, your layout tools should be able to check those as well.

 Let’s not forget about the schematic side of the design either.
 DRC’s are often associated only with board layout, but rule checking your schematic is equally important.
-Your schematic editor’s rule checking can tell you if your project has good design integrity, and whether or not there are problems on individual sheets or with symbols.
+Your PCB editor rule checking can tell you if your project has good signal integrity, and whether or not there are problems on individual sheets or with symbols.
 You can verify if there are any net connection problems, and how well the schematic is connected to the physical layout.
 Ideally, you’ll also be able to check for updated as well as any rules or constraints that need to be forward annotated to the layout.

 Use DRCs to catch simple errors.

 The moral of the story is, the Design Rule Check will not help you if you don’t use them.
 Sometimes it’s tempting to bypass complex DRC settings and only use the minimum or default setups to get by.
 Yes, some errors will be caught but simple errors can go undetected.
 For example, a component on the backside of the board being placed too close to a sensitive part.
 A missed violation like this could, at the very least, cause a delay in the project schedule, or at worst, allow a batch of bad boards to be built.
 This leads to cost overruns, broken schedules, and even loss of employment.